apostrophecms/apostrophe-documentation/docs/modules/apostrophe-assets/index.md

 performance problem for Apostrophe's assets, which are modest in size.
 If you were hoping to push huge files as permanent static assets this way, well... complain to Microsoft.)
+### getAssetRoot()
+Get the effective project root folder.
+This will be the actual project root folder except when creating an asset bundle to be unpacked later
 ### linkAssetFolder(*from*, *to*)
 Create or refresh a symbolic link from the path "from" to the existing, actual folder